Car Infotainment System 101: What to Look for in a Modern Car Interface

 - Eclipse Cross: 8” smartphone-link display audio system

-- Wireless Apple CarPlay™ and wireless Android Auto™ compatibility (2025 model year Outlander)
+- Wireless Apple CarPlay™ and wireless Android Auto™ compatibility (2026 model year Outlander and Outlander PHEV)

 - Wired Apple Carplay™ and wired Android Auto™ compatibility (Eclipse Cross)